orbitalchicken/Roadmap/README.md

 ------------------
 	common:
-		When logging in an existing session, doesn't unlock xscreensaver / of KDE screensaver add support for KDE/Xfce for mint-backgrounds-*
+		When logging in an existing session, doesn't unlock xscreensaver / of KDE screensaver
-		add support for KDE/Xfce for mint-backgrounds-maya

 	xfce
 		Many config-type things in the menu are missing from xfce4-settings-manager.
 Examples are mdmsetup; Languages; and ‘Users and groups’.